Skip to main content

 Declining returns

 Academic studies have noted the declining returns.
-Buyout funds outperformed the S&P 500 by 1.75% annually in the 1990s and 1.5% in the 2000s, but since 2006 have had the same returns as that index, according to a 2015 study by finance professors Robert S. Harris, University of Virginia; Tim Jenkinson, University of Oxford; University of Chicago University of Chicago.
+Buyout funds outperformed the S&P 500 by 1.75% annually in the 1990s and 1.5% in the 2000s, but since 2006 have had the same returns as that index, according to a 2015 study by finance professors Robert S. Harris, University of Virginia; Tim Jenkinson, University of Oxford; and Steven N. Kaplan, University of Chicago.

 Some trustees are starting to question whether private equity is worth it.
 Given falling expected returns, they wonder if they are being fully compensated for the risk.
 At a minimum, institutional investors are realizing private equity won't boost their portfolio's overall returns in the future unless they can reduce the cost of these pricey investments.